wcj365/python-stats-dataviz/assignments/assignment_02.md

 ## Requirements
 - Prompts a user to enter 10 integers.
 - If the user enters anything other than integers, remind her that only integers are allowed and let her retry.
-    - Note: **You need to detect if use makes a mistake and let the user retry without exiting the program.
+    - Note: **You need to detect if the user makes a mistake and let the user retry without exiting the program.
 The previously entered valid inputs should be kept and not lost.**
 - Don't allow the user to enter more than 10 or less than 10 integers.
 - Display the 10 integers back to the user at the end.
 - Calculate the following statistics from the 10 integers entered and display the results back to the user: